Sunday, August 31, 2008

 Thursday, August 28, 2008

-I'll never forget the story I heard years ago of a fellow who loved to bake bread.
+I once read a story of a Baker who loved to make bread.
 He was an artisan in his craft.
-Because he wanted to work the dough himself, he could only produce a few dozen loaves in a day, and because he had time to be creative in his bread-making, his bread became more and more popular.
+Because he worked the dough himself, from start to finish, he could only produce a few dozen loaves in a day.
+Because he had time to be creative in his bread-making, his bread became more and more popular.

 Mass production and creativity don't usually live on the same street.
-We may be tempted, even pushed into, doing more and making it bigger.
+Artistry takes time.
+Enjoying the process takes time too.
+We may be tempted, even pushed into doing more and making it bigger.
 But more is not always better.
-Not if the trade-off means loss of time for relationships, nurturing our own inner world, and sacrificing rest for bodies that are not machines.
-Not if we trade in our God-given creativity, and the ability to be original and truly enjoy our work.
+Not if we trade in our God-given creativity and the ability to be original.
+To truly enjoy our work and to find pleasure in the process, not just the end result.

-I wonder about that artisan-baker.
-I hope he never traded in his delight of working with his hands for an increase in production of his bread.
-I think everyone would have been disappointed in the end.
+I've often wondered about that artisan-baker.
+I hope he never traded in the joy of using his hands to make bread for an increase in production of his product.
+I believe not only he would have suffered as a person, but everyone who bought his bread would have been disappointed in the end too.

 Brenda